Twitter to take 10% cut on content subscriptions after 12 months

-Twitter Inc CEO Elon Musk said on Friday that the social media platform will take a 10 per cent cut on content subscriptions after the first year, as the company looks to monetize content on the website in a bid to diversify its revenue sources.
+Twitter CEO Elon Musk said on Friday (Apr 28) that the social media platform will take a 10 per cent cut on content subscriptions after the first year, as the company looks to monetise content on the website in a bid to diversify its revenue sources.

 Earlier this month, billionaire owner Musk said users of the social media platform will be able to offer their followers subscriptions to content, including long-form text and hours-long video.